Saptaparnineogi/BESSPriceForecasting/README.md

 ## Project Scope

 This repository describes a complete Python pipeline for forecasting GB day-ahead wholesale electricity prices for use in BESS (Battery Energy Storage System) arbitrage optimisation.
-The pipeline fetches data from Elexon and NESO, provides information about preprocessing and feature engineering, trains XGBoost algorithm for forecast, and outputs a 48-half-hour settlement period (SP) price forecast for the next delivery day.
+The pipeline fetches data from Elexon and NESO, provides information about preprocessing and feature engineering, trains an XGBoost model for forecasting, and outputs a 48-half-hour settlement period (SP) price forecast for the next delivery day.

 ## Repository Structure